yash9111/questdb.io/docs/reference/sql/alter-table-add-column.md

 ---
 title: ALTER TABLE ADD COLUMN
 sidebar_label: ADD COLUMN
-description: ALTER TABLE ADD COLUMN SQL keyword reference documentation.
+description: ALTER TABLE ADD COLUMN SQL keyword adds a column to a table..
 ---

-Adds a new column of a specified type to an existing table.
+`ALTER TABLE ADD COLUMN` adds a column of any specified type to an existing table.

 The new column is not back-populated even if the table contains data.
 While a single column is added atomically, adding multiple columns is not an atomic